 Is your dental practice offering all that it could be when it comes to your patients’ health?
 Dental professionals and hygienists are so much more than people who clean teeth.
 “Because so many illnesses first show up in the mouth, we can play a key role in our patients’ healthcare provider network by helping people get the care they need sooner,” explains Brandi Hooker Evans, owner of dental consultancy Stellar Outcomes LLC.

-In honor of National Dental Hygiene Month, here’s a closer look at why our work is so important to our patients’ overall health and how to build medical screenings into patient care.
+Here’s a closer look at why our work is so important to our patients’ overall health and how to build medical screenings into patient care.